 I remember reading an article by a long-haul cargo plane pilot who described his job as hour upon hour of boredom interspersed with moments of sheer terror.
 That’s a pretty good description of the stock market.
 There are long periods when not much happens.
-And then there are times like right now.
-Huge declines last week.
-A big upward move to start this week.
-And who knows what comes next?
+And then there are times like these.
+A rough year last year.
+A promising start to this year, only to see stocks falter.

-But there’s a big difference between a jetliner in crisis and a market in crisis.
+But there’s a big difference between a jetliner in trouble and a market in trouble.
 For pilots, such moments require quick decisions and immediate action.
 For investors, the best response is to do… nothing.
 Nothing?
 That’s right, nothing.

 And that can be extraordinarily difficult.
 But a sure sign that you are investing well is that when the market goes crazy you are willing and able to stay with your investment strategy.
 At times like these, it’s all about your perspective and your practices.